mikechamberlain/magic-crop/README.md

 Algorithm is:
  1. Calculate the 3 most popular colors across the entire image.
 Consider these our *background colors*.
- 2. Sample some "randomly" distributed points around the image, and from each point work in all four directions towards each side.
+ 2. Sample some randomly distributed points around the image, and from each point work in all four directions towards each side.
- 3. If, in any direction, we hit a background color, OR we make it to the edge, then store this as a potential cropping bound for that side.
+ 3. If, in any direction, we hit a background color or the edge of the image, then store this as a potential cropping bound for that side.
- 4. For each of the 4 potential directional bounds calculated above, choose the most popular (mode) for each edge, to represent our final crop region.
+ 4. For each side's potential bound calculated in 2, choose the most popular (mode) for each edge.
+This represents our final crop region.
- 5. Apply this crop region to our original image.
+ 5. Crop the original image to these bounds.

 Take a look at the [code](https://github.com/mikechamberlain/magic-crop/blob/master/src/magicCrop.js) for more details.